keithyt06/ecs-image-handler/README.md

 1. An image request is sent through CloudFront
 2. If the request is not cached, CloudFront forwards it to the Application Load Balancer
 3. The ALB routes the request to an ECS Fargate task
+4. The ECS task determines which S3 bucket to use:
+   - If the request includes an `x-bucket` header, it uses the specified bucket
+   - Otherwise, it uses the default bucket
-4. The ECS task retrieves the image from S3, processes it according to the request parameters, and returns it
+5. The image is retrieved from the appropriate S3 bucket, processed according to the request parameters, and returned
-5. CloudFront caches the processed image for future requests
+6. CloudFront caches the processed image for future requests

-6. If the request doesn't require any modification, CloudFront will directly access the image from S3
+## Multi-Bucket Support

+ECS Image Handler supports processing images from multiple S3 buckets:

+- **Default Bucket**: Used when no specific bucket is specified in the request
+- **Multiple Buckets**: Access different buckets by including an `x-bucket` header in the request

+This allows you to organize your images across multiple buckets while using a single image processing service.

 ## Prerequisites